theJaxon/unlocker/readme.txt

 Unlocker 2 is designed for Workstation 11/12/14, Player 7/12/14, ESXi 6.5
 and Fusion 7/8/10.

-If you are using an earlier product please continue using Unlocker 1
+If you are using an earlier product please continue using Unlocker 1 and use Unlcoker 2.0 for ESXi 6.0

 Version 2 has been tested against: